-M.Ed minithesis, Centre for Adult and Continuing Education, University of the education.
+M.Ed minithesis, Centre for Adult and Continuing Education, University of the Western Cape.

+This minithesis examines adult learners' experiences of group work in management education.
 Group work is an integral part of learning and teaching methods at most business schools because it develops team skills demanded by today's workplace.
+Furthermore, group work in education is grounded in the belief that much learning happens through social interaction and that diversity within groups promotes learning.
+At a more practical level, group work makes large projects feasible.